Statsomat/BayesTwoProp/documents/Introduction.md

 (Live-Show)

-6. Workload at home:	ca. 3h/week
+6. Workload at home: Approx. 3h/week

 7. Open-Source Software at GitHub
 	- The repository reyar/BayesTwoprop is currently private